 - Not building consistent maintenance tasks and procedures.
 In order to maximize efficiency and ensure that maintenance jobs are performed correctly, it is important for maintenance technicians to have access to details about each maintenance job, including step-by-step instructions, estimated time to perform the task, lists of materials and tools required to perform the task, checklists, and other important information.

 - Ignoring the benefit of the feedback loop.
 EAM software’s reporting features provide opportunities for detailed analysis.
 If this aspect of the system is ignored, then EAM software becomes nothing more than a very expensive database.
-Since the implementation of EAM software can be such a significant investment in time and resources, the advanced reporting capabilities should be fully utilized.
+Since the implementation of an EAM system can be such a significant investment in time and resources, the advanced reporting capabilities should be fully utilized.
 This reporting will inform future purchasing decisions and identify potential gaps in efficiency.